intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/folder-management/create-folder.md

 # How to create a folder

-- Find a folder you are going to create in a tree view component.
+- Find a folder you are going to create in a foldersView component.
 Hover mouse over folder name and perform the right click:

   ![Folder actions button](./create-folder/images/react-ui-image1.png)